spaetsch/serene/README.md

 # serene
-exercise in layout and animation via JS and CSS
+Experiments in UI transitions, using CSS and JS